 WHO WILL FOLLOW THIS NOTICE.

-This notice describes Sentara Healthcare’s practices and that of:
+This notice describes Sentara Health’s practices and that of:

-- All divisions, affiliates, facilities, medical groups, departments and units of Sentara Healthcare;
+- All divisions, affiliates, facilities, medical groups, departments, and units of Sentara Health;

-- Any member of a volunteer group we allow to help you while you are in a Sentara Healthcare facility;
+- Any member of a volunteer group we allow to help you while you are in a Sentara Health facility;

-- All employees, staff and other Sentara Healthcare personnel; and Sentara Hospital-based residents, medical students, physicians and physician groups with regard to services provided and medical records kept at a Sentara facility (all together "Sentara" or "we").
+- All employees, staff, and other Sentara Health personnel; and Sentara hospital-based residents, medical students, physicians, and physician groups with regard to services provided and medical records kept at a Sentara facility (all together "Sentara" or "we").

 OUR PLEDGE REGARDING MEDICAL INFORMATION